 In order to wake up gnb during periods of low activity, wake up signal (WUS) transmitted by the UE.

-cell WUS triggered by MAC and the UL transmission in semi-statically configured UL resources or the PDCCH containing ACK).
+Cell WUS triggered by MAC and the UL transmission in semi-statically configured UL resources or the PDCCH containing ACK).
 For idle/inactive UEs, the cell WUS can be used to trigger the SSB/SIB transmission on the “SSB-less or SIB-less” cell

-Can be used in support of techniques #A-1,#A-2, #A-4, and other techniques.
+Can be used in support of other techniques.
 Exact design may depend on the supported technique.

 Background: